syedwaseemjan/RiskManager/README.md

     Visit http://127.0.0.1:5000

 ### Development:

-    For frontend run the following.
+For local development, I run both the Flask Development Server in parallel to webpack-dev-server.
+This allows me to serve the Flask api endpoint while still taking advantage of the hot-reload and eslinter.

     $ cd app/frontend/app
     $ npm run dev (Before running this command you need to remove "assets" tags from index.html.
 These tags are used when we load index.html through flask.)